atournayre/claude/docs/claude/google-vertex-ai.md

 | Small/fast model | `claude-haiku-4-5@20251001`  |

 <Note>
   For Vertex AI users, Claude Code will not automatically upgrade from Haiku 3.5 to Haiku 4.5.
-To manually switch to a newer Haiku model, set the `ANTHROPIC_DEFAULT_HAIKU_MODEL` environment variable to the full model name (e.g., `claude-haiku-4-5@20251001`).
+To manually switch to a newer Haiku model, set the `ANTHROPIC_DEFAULT_HAIKU_MODEL` environment variable to the full model name (for example, `claude-haiku-4-5@20251001`).
 </Note>

 To customize models: